 - Long hiking season April-October

 Hike through history on "Denmark's Camino"

 The Haervejen trail in Jutland is the best known hiking route in Denmark and dates from the Middle Ages - a trail not only of great natural scenic beauty, but great historical and cultural importance, and now designated a European Cultural Route.

 This 9-day self-guided hiking tour will take you through landscapes of rolling heathland, cool, quiet forests and glittering lakes.
 You'll be walking in the footsteps of pilgrims, traders, soldiers and kings.
 Until the arrival of the railways, the route was a vital artery connecting the town of Vibory to Hamburg in Germany.

 The landscape is varied and very attractive, with many lakes along the way to take a cooling dip in summer.
-Photo: Laura Mitchell.
+Photo: WR.

 The tour takes you between two of Denmark's most historically important towns, from Viborg, with its beautiful cathedral and medieval streets, to the town of Jelling, where you'll find Europe's finest Viking monuments.